 “There’s something for me about the pull of New York, ultimately I just didn’t want to live in a rural setting, so I’ve managed to combine my two great loves.”

-After an exhausting process of getting the necessary permits and a successful crowdfunding pitch, Shomaker and his team then put 50 purpose-built boxes with Bordeaux grapes planted on the rooftop in mid 2015 and with the help of an electrician, was able to install some cool industrial lighting on the rooftop.
+After an exhausting process of getting the necessary permits for crane hire and other telehandlers crane service and a successful crowdfunding pitch, Shomaker and his team then put 50 purpose-built boxes with Bordeaux grapes planted on the rooftop in mid 2015 and with the help of an electrician, was able to install some cool industrial lighting on the rooftop.

 By late 2017, Shomaker is expecting to harvest, crush and then bottle about 30 cases of wine within the building.